"I realize that sounds rather wimpy."

 "What I didn't notice, because they tend to be much quieter, were all the great moments parents had with kids."

-Part of the reason was darker: Graham cited gunshots near one of his dinner outings in San Francisco.
-The man who jumps off cliffs wouldn't risk his children on someone else's city.
+Part of the reason was darker.
+Graham cited gunshots near one of his dinner outings in San Francisco.
+He'll jump off a cliff, but he won't gamble his children on someone else's city.

 "Part of the calmness comes from things being old.
 A lot of the houses where we live are four or even five hundred years old."